Heatblur-Simulations/f-4e-manual/src/cockpit/wso/pedestal_group.md

 ### Stow Button

-Alternating presses unstows and stows the Pave Spike pod head.
+Alternating presses un-stows and stows the Pave Spike pod head.
 The head is stowed when the button is illuminated.

-When unstowed, the pod will move accordingly to the selected acquisition mode.
+When un-stowed, the pod will move accordingly to the selected acquisition mode.

 To prevent damage to the system, the pod must be stowed during takeoff, landing and any High-G maneuvers.
 Note that the stowed position is held electrically